M00staff/css-grids/readme.md

 ## Why use a CSS grid?
 (5 / 20)

 ### Structure
-* A simple way to apply layout to a webpage.
-Not only makes our lives as developers easier, but also benefits the user through design.
+* Grids are a simple way to apply layout to a webpage.
+A better layout improves the user experience.
-* Avoid stressful CSS debugging by starting out on the right foot.
+* Grids help avoid stressful CSS debugging by starting out on the right foot.

 ### Reusability
 * Grids make the layout process easier because of resusable, semantically-named "utility classes" (i.e., a library of CSS class selectors).
 * Grids aren't limited to a particular project.
 We can apply them to pretty much everything we do.
 * Grids are highly customizable.
 You can really make them your own.

+_Even if you don't use a grid system, these concepts will translate across other layout problems._

 ## Basic components of a grid (5 / 25)